-- 1.1 The person making the complaint must complete our formal complaint form in writing (Appendix A) and address it to the school's complaints co-ordinator, Miss Cassidy-Jones, via the school office. - 1.2 You should include details which might assist the investigation, such as names of potential witnesses, dates and times of events, and copies of relevant documents. - 1.3 It is very important that you include a clear statement of the actions that you would like the school to take to resolve your concern.
-Without this, it is much more difficult to proceed. - 1.4 The Complaints Co-ordnator will investigate the complaint in order to: - establish what has happened so far, and who has been involved; - clarify the nature of the complaint and what remains unresolved; - meet with the complainant or contact them (if unsure or further information is necessary); - clarify what the complainant feels would put things right, clearing up any areas of - misunderstanding, identifying areas of agreement and discussing what might be possible; - interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish (- this should include adults and pupils as appropriate, whether main players or witnesses) - conduct each interview with an open mind and be prepared to persist in the questioning; - keep notes of each interview.
+- 1.1 The person making the complaint must complete our formal complaint form in writing (Appendix A) and address it to the school's complaints co-ordinator, Miss Cassidy-Jones, via the school office.
+If the complaint is concerning the headteacher, the chair of governors will act as the complaints co-ordinator. - 1.2 You should include details which might assist the investigation, such as names of potential witnesses, dates and times of events, and copies of relevant documents. - 1.3 It is very important that you include a clear statement of the actions that you would like the school to take to resolve your concern.
+Without this, it is much more difficult to proceed. - 1.4 The complaints co-ordnator will investigate the complaint in order to: - establish what has happened so far, and who has been involved; - clarify the nature of the complaint and what remains unresolved; - meet with the complainant or contact them (if unsure or further information is necessary); - clarify what the complainant feels would put things right, clearing up any areas of - misunderstanding, identifying areas of agreement and discussing what might be possible; - interview those involved in the matter and/or those complained of, allowing them to be accompanied if they wish (- this should include adults and pupils as appropriate, whether main players or witnesses) - conduct each interview with an open mind and be prepared to persist in the questioning; - keep notes of each interview. - 1.5 Timescales.

-1.5 Timescales.